ciprian19grosu/TestCases/README.md

 **EXPECTED RESULTS:**
     all the products, buttons, fields are right

-TC2.
+#### TC2.
+**TITLE:**
-           TITLE: product's picture on CART PAGE
+verify product's picture on CART PAGE

+**PRECONDITIONS:**
-   PRECONDITIONS: random products are added to the CART
+1.random products are added to the CART
-                  CART PAGE is open
+2.CART PAGE is open

+**STEPS:**
-           STEPS: the user clicks on the product's picture EXPECTED RESULTS: product's page is displayed
+the user clicks on the product's picture

+**EXPECTED RESULTS:**
+product's page is displayed

 3.
-           TITLE: product's name on CART PAGE
+           TITLE: verify product's name on CART PAGE
    PRECONDITIONS: random products are added to the CART
                   CART PAGE is open
            STEPS: the user clicks on the product's name EXPECTED RESULTS: product's page is displayed

 4.
-           TITLE: modify the QUANTITY field by typing in CART PAGE
+           TITLE: modify the QUANTITY field by typing on CART PAGE
    PRECONDITIONS: random products are added to the CART
                   CART PAGE is open
            STEPS: the user clicks on the product's quantity and types the new quantity